netwerk-digitaal-erfgoed/lod-aggregator/README.md

   This will add `./bin` path to your $PATH so you can run the commands without prefixing them.

 No further configuration is needed.
 See [docker-compose.yml](./docker-compose.yml) and [the starter.sh script](./scripts/starter) for more details on how the crawler and JENA tools (`sparql` and `shacl`) are being called in more detail.

+Please report problems or other feedback through the Github Issues function or send an email to enno.meijers at kb.nl.

 ## General workflow